How Much Water Runners Really Need

 How to Stay Hydrated on Race Day

-How much you’ll need to drink along the course depends on the length of the race.
-If you’ll be running for less than an hour — say, a 10K or 5K — you likely won’t need to hydrate during the run.
-For anything longer, fall back on your hydration protocol for long runs (aiming to sip 24 to 32 ounces each hour), says Maciel.
+How much you'll need to drink along the course depends on the length of the race.
+If you'll be running for less than an hour—say, a 10K or 5K—you likely won't need to hydrate during the run.
+For anything longer, fall back on your hydration protocol for long runs (aiming to sip 710ml to 945ml each hour), says Maciel.

-Races typically have hydration stations along the course so you don’t have to stress about carrying fluid with you (many races don’t even let you BYO), and most offer water and a sports drink.
-Look at the course map ahead of time to see how far apart those stations are and whether the event separates them by miles or kilometers (5 miles apart is a lot farther than 5K!), then plan your hydration strategy accordingly.
-Oh, and do yourself a favor and don’t drink anything you didn’t try (and feel good about) during your training.
+Races typically have hydration stations along the course so you don't have to stress about carrying fluid with you (many races don't even let you bring your own), and most offer water and a sports drink.
+Look at the course map ahead of time to see how far apart those stations are and whether the event separates them by miles or kilometres (5 miles apart is a lot further than 5K!), then plan your hydration strategy accordingly.
+Oh, and do yourself a favour and don't drink anything you didn't try (and feel good about) during your training.

 Words: Ashley Mateo